 - Less likely to have taken a loan from their 401(k) plan accounts

-While some 71% of all retirement plan participants believe financial matters add stress to their lives, that figure drops to 53% among participants who work with a financial advisor.
+While some 71% of all retirement plan participants believe financial matters add stress to their lives, that figure drops to 53% among participants who work with a financial professional.
 Moreover, working with an advisor prompts a retirement saver into making healthier deferral decisions: 28% of participants have increased their savings rates—by an average of 2% of their salaries—after adopting an advice solution laid out by our in-plan personal financial services advice team at John Hancock.¹¹

 Half of all retirement savers use their own discretion when managing their investments both inside and outside of their retirement plan, but workers across the board show a relatively high and growing interest in assistance: Three in five say receiving employer financial help would reduce their level of stress.
 An even larger share—65%—say it would get them to start saving, or start saving more, for retirement.¹¹